Beginning Ukulele Books Reviews for 7 popular books

 You, the learner, want to find a book that fits your learning style and background, and teaches you the ukulele skills you would like to know, such as singing and strumming chords, fingerpicking melodies, reading ukulele tablature, and/or standard music notation.
 You also want to find an approach that you will enjoy with music that you want to play and/or sing.

-In this review of popular ukulele methods I’ll describe how various method books approach the best way to learn all of this material.
+In these beginning ukulele book reviews I’ll describe how various method books approach the best way to learn all of this material.

 Learning tends to progress faster if you master one small thing at a time.
 But even the simplest music contains three main elements, which are